Catechism Service – 10:00-10:30am (instruction in Christian doctrine)

-We are presently worshiping on Sunday mornings in the chapel of Westwood First Presbyterian Church.
-Scroll down the page to learn more about our worship.
+We worship on Sunday mornings in the chapel of Westwood First Presbyterian Church.
 You are most welcome to join us.
+Directions and FAQ are below.

 3011 Harrison Ave